The structure of a website is called its information architecture (IA). Navigation areas on a page show where the page fits in the IA.

 To better understand what kind of content belongs in each one of these levels, it is best to think of a text book.
 The information in a text book is divided into sections, subsections, topics, and subtopics.

-The first level of navigation has been designed to be consistent across all organizations.
-While some of the vocabulary may change slightly depending on organization, the first level of navigation contains three primary links that contain important public facing information.
-The other 4-6 secondary links cover information less useful to the public, including a section for health
+The first level of navigation (the global navigation across the top of the site) was designed to be consistent across all organizations.
+While some of the vocabulary may change slightly depending on organization, the first level of navigation contains three primary tabs that contain important public facing information.
+The other 4-6 secondary tabs cover information that is applicable to all audiences, and has a section specifically for health professionals.

 are looking for.